For working remotely, Epicodus uses Visual Studio Code Live Share to share the following:

 Occasionally a server will fail to display your page or will display an error message.
 If this happens, try finding the specific file you want to serve e.g. index.html and right click.
 Click the first item in the menu, which should read "Open with Live Server".

-If Discord goes down, you can switch to using audio through Live Share.
+If Discord goes down, you can switch to using audio through VS Code Live Share.
 In the upper right corner, under Session Details, under Audio Call, click "Start audio call".
 When Discord comes back up, switch back to Discord (so that teachers can visit your audio channel).
-If you need help from a teacher while Discord is down, submit your Live Share link at help.epicodus.com.
+If you need help from a teacher while Discord is down, submit your VS Code Live Share link in the Epicodus help queue.